 - Your personal liability insurance covers you as a driver, but your personal collision coverage only covers one car.
 That means you can’t expect your own personal insurance policy to cover collision damage while you drive a Turo car

-The big question: Are you covered?
+The big question: Are you covered when you rent a car through Turo?
 Answer: It’s complicated.
 Your level of coverage depends on your own personal coverage and the plan you select with Turo.
 If you have your own personal auto insurance policy and you select Turo’s highest level of coverage, you are very well covered.
 If you go with Basic coverage, Turo’s plan will only pay for the state minimum of liability, which is very low in many states.
 If you select Basic coverage and get in a major accident, you will probably have to pay for damages out of pocket.

 Submit your rental request and select a pickup or delivery option